Obscurus-network/Obscurus.ghost/README.md

 Future plans:
 =
 I might continue and update this repo once in a while.
-But i want to add these features:
+But i want to add these features

       -browser password grabber
       -self destrucion
       -network mapper